 Global Transfers: Up to USD 100,000 (or its equivalent) and subject to eligibility.
 Additional fees may be charged by French or foreign correspondents for a particular service or following a foreign exchange transaction.
 The exchange rate corresponds to the exchange price of the currency at the time the transaction is executed plus a variable margin depending on the amount of the transaction and the currency processed.

-(5) Offer valid for a first subscription of 3, 6 or 12 months to learn a language.
-Subscription fees for Babbel language courses available on www.babbel.com.
-Offer reserved for individual HSBC France customers, can be combined with other current offers, limited to one access per person or per tax household.
+(4) Offer valid for a first subscription of 3, 6 or 12 months to learn a language.
+Subscription fees for Babbel language courses are available at www.babbel.com Offer reserved for individual HSBC Continental Europe customers, can be combined with other current offers, limited to one access per person or per tax household.
 To benefit from the offer, the customer must register with Babbel via the link dedicated to HSBC customers.
-Offer valid as of June 1, 2019, subject to change/deletion at any time.
-The terms and conditions of the Babbel service are those of the contract signed directly between the customer and Babbel and for which HSBC France is neither a party nor a guarantor.
-HSBC France cannot be held responsible for the performance of these services by Babbel and the consequences of such performance for users.
+Offer valid as of January 2021, subject to change/deletion at any time.
+The terms and conditions of the Babbel service are those of the contract signed directly between the customer and Babbel and for which HSBC Continental Europe is neither a party nor a guarantor.
+HSBC Continental Europe cannot be held responsible for the performance of these services by Babbel and any consequences of such performance for users.